 – Naming vocabulary items – such as clothing the children are wearing, items in the classroom or their pencil cases, and use vocabulary flashcards.

 – Questions like “What’s your name?”
 “Do you have a dog?”

 – Actions like “touch a pen, show me a book, touch the wall, touch something blue.”

 – Putting a word into a sentence in a specific tense

 – For higher levels, tailor the questions accordingly.

-Doing activities like this one needs no prep (just taking in vocab pictures) and you can use it over and over for revision throughout the year.
+Activities like this one need no prep (just taking in vocab pictures), and you can use it repeatedly for revision throughout the year.

-It's fun to use packaging for a quiz, as in Jeopardy or Who wants to be a millionaire, or Blow your house down.
-(All those games are in my book 176 English Language Games for Children, with tips on how to make the lesson work, even with big classes.
+It’s also fun to use packaging for a quiz, as in Jeopardy or Who wants to be a millionaire, or Blow your house down.
+All those games are in my book 176 English Language Games for Children, with tips on how to make the lesson work, even with big classes.